Meet Judi

 • increase productivity

-As a mom, it is important to Judi that children feel better in their own minds and bodies, so she works closely with parents to hone in on the root cause of issues, helping them retrain thinking and behaviors which lead to negative outcomes.
+As a mom, it is important to Judi that children feel better in their own minds and bodies, so she works closely with parents to hone in on the root cause of issues, helping them retrain thinking and behaviors which lead to more positive outcomes and generally more peace at home.

-Judi earned a B.A. in Psychology at The University of Rutgers; an M.Ed. in Early Childhood and Elementary Education at The Graduate School of Education, Rutgers University, and completed “Executive Function Skills in the School & Classroom for Regular and Special Educators at All Grade Levels” at Endicott College.
+Judi earned a B.A. in Psychology at The University of Rutgers; an M.Ed. in Early Childhood and Elementary Education at The Graduate School of Education, Rutgers University, and completed “Executive Function Skills in the School & Classroom for Regular and Special Educators at All Grade Levels” at Endicott College, a graduate-school level class.

-She currently resides in Scituate, Massachusetts, with her husband, two children and their devoted dog Magic.
+She currently resides in Scituate, Massachusetts, with her husband, two children, and their devoted dog Bowie, whose dream is to be a therapy dog and join his mom at work.